arxhSync/arxhSync/README.md

 - 👋 Hi, I’m @arxhSync
 - 👀 I’m interested in tuning my skills
 - 🌱 Into Data Science with Python and SQL
-- ✨ I’m looking to collaborate on Data Science( SQL, Python, Machine Learning, Deep Learning, NLP)
+- ✨ I’m looking to collaborate on Data Science( SQL, Python, R, Machine Learning, Deep Learning, NLP, Big Data)
 - 📫 How to reach me - syedarsh44@gmail.com

 <!---